gabrielsiedler/error-middleware/README.md

 ## How to use

-Please look at [examples](./examples/simple-server) folders where you can check functional servers using this middleware.

 - src/**index.js**<br />
   _Where you declare all your high level routes.
 The middleware should be last to be able to catch all errors._